Skip to content

 "${TOTPKEY}"

-Activate the TOTP mecanism:
+Activate the TOTP mechanism:

 # Activate the TOTP